json-schema-org/understanding-json-schema/source/reference/generic.rst

 ``default``, that aren't strictly used for validation, but are used to describe parts of a schema.

-``title`` and ``description`` values must be strings.
-A "title" will preferrably be short, whereas a "description" will provide explanation about the purpose of data described by the schema.
+The ``title`` and ``description`` keywords must be strings.
+A "title" will preferably be short, whereas a "description" will provide a more lengthy explanation about the purpose of the data described by the schema.
 Neither are required, but they are encouraged for good practice.

-``default`` specifies a default value for an item.
+The ``default`` keyword specifies a default value for an item.
 JSON processing tools may use this information to provide a default value for a missing key/value pair, though many JSON schema validators simply ignore the ``default`` keyword.
 It should validate against the schema in which it resides, but that isn't required.

 .. schema_example::
     {